On April 1st, I went for a short walk to watch some Florida marsh hens rustle through the reeds and cackle at the wind.

 North Carolina for the First Time: Blood Patching at Duke

-We all knew was that Duke seemed to be the best in the business for patching spinal leaks.
-So I tried to put what little energy I had toward fighting for the MRIs I needed from the Canadian side in order to be considered for treatment.
 Thankfully my stubbornness paid off, and they agreed to take me on in early December.
-My mum and stepdad, who had already fetched me in New York and then fed me and changed my socks for months, immediately volunteered to drive me down to North Carolina.
+My mum and stepdad, who had already fetched me in New York and then fed me and changed my socks for months, volunteered to drive me down to North Carolina.
 Laying in the back seat and staring out the sunroof during several painful days gave me plenty of “what ifs” to think about.
-By the time I got to Duke, I was shaking with exhaustion.

 The rollercoaster of highs and lows from this experience was itself a foreign, polarizing spectrum of emotions.
-From not knowing if the patching worked, to navigating high pressure, then adjusting medication to try and stabilize pressure, followed by the crushing knowledge that I was back to leaking after I sat too heavily — it was all too much.
+From not knowing if the patching worked, to navigating high pressure, then adjusting medication to try and stabilize pressure, followed by the crushing knowledge that I was back to leaking after I sat too heavily— it was all too much.
 I was so incredibly careful with every single movement I made, and a small slip was all it took to be thrown back to square one.

 I ended up needing four rounds of blood and glue patching at Duke.

-This involved injecting the blood and glue into my epidural space, spread along twenty-two targeted patches total.
-The jaw dropping part of this entire CSF leak experience is that it’s very difficult to know exactly where to inject.
-For iatrogenic leakers like me, who got a lumbar puncture or epidural or injection, they have a general idea.
-Yet it still took several rounds to get me sealed.
+So despite knowing the general “lumbar area”, it still took several rounds to get me sealed.
 The initial spinal tap was not done with fluoroscopic guidance, and there were multiple attempts.
-In some cases, the needles go through to the anterior side and the patient requires a 360 degree patch — something Duke pioneered, and I received.
+In some cases, the needles go through to the anterior side and the patient requires a 360 degree patch—something Duke pioneered, and I received.

 Me, in my llama rainbow shirt — a gift from my friend Honza — right before my first patch at Duke

 The entire CSF leak team at Duke Radiology was extraordinary, and often work together for challenging cases.
-I tipped into that category following patching round two, and was impressed with how they each consulted each other and were transparent about the process of how they’d do the next round of patches.
-I absolutely cannot speak highly enough of my doctor.
-He was compassionate and kind, but also willing to answer my many questions.
-He still checks in once a month to see how I am doing.
-He gave me more faith in the medical profession after feeling so disillusioned by my treatment in Montreal.
+I tipped into that category following patching round two, and was impressed with how they each consulted each other.
+They were transparent about their process, and prior to each patch my doctor sat down with me to discuss his strategy for the procedure.

 Slow and Steady Wins the Race: Recovering from my CSF Leak

 After the fourth round of patching, it wasn’t clear whether I was sealed.
 I was in a cycle of having leak symptoms and laying flat, then propped up with higher pressure symptoms, feeling like my head was going to pop off my neck.
 Rising above the snarled periphery of very difficult facts proved to be a challenge.
-I knew I could not do fibrin patching again, since it almost killed me.
-Blood patching alone, the doctors said, often took multiple attempts — and I had already tried four with fibrin.
-Without an exact leak location, surgery would prove a difficult sell to a surgeon; they’d have to figure out where to cut in.
-All I knew was that my body was very tired and very sore, so I tried my best to shelve future treatment thoughts and assure it that I was paying attention.
-My friend Shannon patiently talked me down from my ledge of fear several times during the post-patching weeks in early February.

-It wasn’t until early March that my symptoms evened out.
-I decided that I would start walking on March 1 regardless of how I felt, but in late February I still wasn’t sure what was going on.
-After patching, I spent most of my days meditating, visualizing my body’s healing, and reading.
-Vipassana meditation proved very valuable, as did other meditations I’ve tried over the years.
 Throughout, the focus is on a ‘moment to moment’ scale.
 When all of your moments are strung together with a tightrope of pain, however, seconds feel like hours.
 It took constant vigilance to tirelessly reroute my thoughts and stay in a place of possibility.
 I fought myself on the facts that augured failure, and the hum of dread that sucked me back into a spiral of ‘what ifs’.

 By early March, my dad and stepmum were taking care of me in Florida.
 On March 1, I walked from their house to the end of their street, a few houses away.
 I came back exhausted.
 Every day, I forced myself a house further.
 By the end of the week, I made it to the stop sign.
 And by mid-March, in what felt like a miracle, I was walking an hour a day.
-The walks came with a lot of pain, but without the “brain sag” feeling that I felt for five months when leaking.

 In my determination to quiet my mind, I’ve been able to listen to my body.
 In the past, I’ve pushed my body past exhaustion.
 Now, when it says to stop, I stop.
 There is a difference between adding an extra house on my walk and tipping into a deep weariness.